It’s time to build the perfect home recording studio setup.

 What is a Dynamic Mic?

-Dynamic mics are sturdy—they’ll withstand a few beer stills and epic mic drops.
+Dynamic mics are sturdy—they’ll withstand a few beer spills and epic mic drops.
 This makes them the perfect stage microphones.
 They usually don’t require extra power.
 Just plug it with an XRL and you’re good to go.

 They have an acceptable frequency response, but it’s not the most accurate.
 Dynamic Mics best for live vocals, drums and loud guitar amps.